atbcb/ICTTestingBaseline/docs/14Links.md

 ### Test Instructions
 1. Check that the combination of accessible name and accessible description is not empty.
-1. Check that the purpose of each link can be determined from any combination of the link text, non-empty combination of [accessible name and accessible description](https://www.w3.org/TR/html-aam-1.0/#accessible-name-and-description-computation), and/or preceding page context (same paragraph, list, or table cell as the link or in a table header cell that is associated with the table cell that contains the link).
+1. Check that the purpose of each link can be determined from any combination of the link text, [accessible name and accessible description](https://www.w3.org/TR/html-aam-1.0/#accessible-name-and-description-computation), and preceding page context (same paragraph, list, or table cell as the link or in a table header cell that is associated with the table cell that contains the link).

 ### Test Results
 -   If any of the above checks fail, then SC 2.4.4 and Baseline 14 fails